 How do I monitor AI agent activities?

 Gateway platforms provide varying levels of observability.
 MintMCP tracks every tool call with complete audit trails for compliance.
-Others offer real-time metrics and logging.
-Security-focused options add threat detection monitoring.
-Review enterprise AI infrastructure statistics to understand monitoring capabilities for your use case.
+Its Gateway plus Agent Monitor model covers MCP traffic as well as local non-MCP agent activity across tools such as Claude, Cursor, ChatGPT, Gemini, and Copilot.
+Others offer real-time metrics and logging, while security-focused options add threat detection monitoring.